Coping with divorce

 Consistency and routine can go a long way toward providing comfort and familiarity.
 When possible, minimize unpredictable schedules, transitions, or abrupt separations.

-Trust your instincts and rely on what you know about your kids.
+Trust your instincts and rely on what you know about your children.
 Do they seem to be acting differently than usual?
 Is a child doing things like regressing to younger behaviors, such as thumb-sucking or bedwetting?
 Do emotions seem to be getting in the way of everyday routines, like school and social life?

 Behavioral changes are important to watch out for — any new or changing signs of moodiness; sadness; anxiety; school problems; or difficulties with friends, appetite, and sleep can be signs of a problem.

-Older kids and teens may be vulnerable to risky behaviors such as alcohol and drug use, skipping school and defiant acts.
+Older children and teens may be vulnerable to risky behaviors such as alcohol and drug use, skipping school and defiant acts.
 Regardless of whether such troubles are related to the divorce, they are serious problems that affect a teen’s well-being and indicate the need for outside help.

-Fighting in Front of the Kids:
+Fighting in Front of the children:

 Although the occasional argument between parents is expected in any family, living in a battleground of continual hostility and unresolved conflict can place a heavy burden on a child.
-Screaming, fighting, arguing, or violence can make kids feel worried and afraid.
+Screaming, fighting, arguing, or violence can make children feel worried and afraid.

 Divorce can be a major crisis for a family.
 However, if you and your former spouse can work together and communicate civilly for the benefit of your children, the original family unit can continue to be a source of strength, even if stepfamilies enter the picture.